jjo93sa/rashid/README.md

 Shrinking a disk image is achieved by running a `rashid` container, thus:

-1. Assuming the disk image you want to shrink is contained in the current working directory, and called `source.img`, run the container:
+1. Assuming the disk image you want to shrink is contained in the current working directory, and called `source.img`, run the container (scrolling required):
 ```
 # Replace <tag> with the tag you used to build this image in the previous step.
 # For example if you downloaded the pre-built ARM image, <tag> would be r.j2o.it/arm32v6